Matthew J. Barker, PhD

 Current research projects:

 1. Norms of scientific classification: Are there ways in which we must, and others in which we should, draw upon norms rather than just data when defending theories about scientific categories--such as the categories species, planet, and skin cancer?
-With the help of RAs, Matt Slater and I are showing how the answer to these questions is 'yes'.
+With the help of RAs, Matt Slater and I are writing a book to show how the answer to these questions is 'yes'.
 And this helps steer us away from disagreements about whether scientific categories are objective, towards questions about which category claims are rational and in which ways.
-Work presented at CLMPS 2019 in Prague, and ISH 2019 in Oslo
+Work presented at CLMPS 2019 in Prague and ISH 2019 in Oslo and PSA 2020 in Baltimore and CLMPS 2023 in Buenos Aires.
+For a short paper of ours applying the work to the category CHEMICAL ELEMENT, see here

 2. Species and other evolving lineages as feedback systems: Having recently proposed that species and other evolving lineages are special kinds of feedback systems, I am now further developing this proposal, and its implications for many issues related to species, lineages, systematics, classification, and the philosophy of these.
 For a project proposal about applying the feedback model to prokaryotic species, in collaboration with microbial biologist Henrik Christensen and others, see here.